Elango-Sagravia/alt-news/outstatic/content/articles/everything-you-need-to-know-about-carbon-credits-market.md

   ![](/images/a5-Y5OD.jpg)

-  *source- Graphic representation of the process and barriers of carbon credit cycle.
+  *source-Graphic representation of the process and barriers of carbon credit cycle.
 Source: [https://rmi.org/our-work/climate-intelligence/carbon-markets-initiative/](https://rmi.org/our-work/climate-intelligence/carbon-markets-initiative/)*

   Measurement challenges persist, particularly in distinguishing between direct and indirect emissions.
 The complexity of tracking emissions across supply chains makes accurate accounting difficult, increasing the risk of misreporting.
 Additionally, issues such as double counting the same emission and greenwashing, where companies falsely market themselves as environmentally or falsify evidence without adhering to rigorous carbon reduction or offsetting practices, raise concerns about accountability.